9a4ge/wspr2sondehub/README.md

 # settings.php
 Edit your callsing for uploader_call, you may add more description, for example: "9A4GE-RPi 4".
-There are two balloons as an example, change it to your need, or add more balloons, just pay attention to the format of the script.
+There are three balloons as an example, change it to your need, or add more balloons, just pay attention to the format of the script.